Your comments and feedback are welcome here. There are a few ground rules to bear in mind.

 Occasionally I may use feminist or anti-oppression terminology that commenters may not be familiar with.
 Whilst I don’t require visitors to be familiar with feminism and anti-oppression before commenting, being aware of how I approach certain issues on this blog may be helpful.

 Please keep in mind that I’ve had to explain these concepts many, many times.
 Where the ignorant party stands to benefit by gaining knowledge, I run the risk of exasperation and abuse when I engage in those explanations.
 These beginner, 101-level conversations drain my energy, can be irritating for me, and sometimes result in people being assholes at me due to their own ignorance of the issues.
 Due to the annoyance and stress involved in such conversations, I derive little to no value or benefit from engaging in them.
+If I’m not benefiting from a conversation on my own blog, then I’d rather not entertain it.

 I may occasionally oblige ignorance by explaining basic terms and concepts, but ultimately it is not my responsibility to educate commenters on feminism, anti-racism, or any other anti-oppression movement.
 If you’re ignorant of these issues, it’s your responsibility to learn about them if you wish to engage on a similar level of discussion.
 I am not your teachable moment.
 Repeated discussions of these topics where they have been much better and more comprehensively discussed elsewhere add little value to the conversation.